officialxviid/ci4favicons/README.md

 <blockquote align="center">
 Inspired by <a href="https://github.com/letrunghieu/favicon" rel="nofollow"><code>letrunghieu/favicon</code></a>, this plugin will help you (CodeIgniter developer) to display the correct favicon for your website with just one original PNG image.
-In more details, it supports: Create one ICO file and many PNG files with many favicon sizes from just one original PNG image as well as a <code>manifest.json</code> file for Android devices.
-Both input file path and output folder (which contains images and json files) are configurable via a command line interface.
-Generate suitable <code>meta</code> and <code>link</code> tags for desktop web browsers as well as mobile touch devices to properly display favicon.
 </blockquote>

 <p align="center">